jadamsowers/trailhead/docs/AUTHENTICATION_SETUP.md

 # Authentication Setup Guide

-This guide will help you set up and test the simple password-based authentication system for the Scouting Outing Manager.
+This guide will help you set up and test the simple password-based authentication system for Trailhead.

 ## Overview